eslint-kit/eslint-kit/README.md

 Transform `error` to `warn`, and `warn` to `off`.

-It's useful for an incremental adoption: you can focus on fixing only critical issues first.
+It's useful for incremental adoption: you can focus on fixing only critical issues first.

 #### `only-errors`